 In my current Ph.D. program at ISU, I'm exploring the crossroads of music and brain activity.
-I'm particularly interested in how we can use Brain-Computer Music Interfaces (BCMI)—tools that convert brainwaves into musical outputs—to "translate" a listener's emotional state into music and understand how this interaction can shape emotions.
+I'm particularly interested in how we can use Brain-Computer Music Interfaces (BCMI) - tools that convert brainwaves into musical outputs - to "translate" a listener's emotional state into music and understand how this interaction can shape emotions.
 I'm also investigating the cognitive differences between Beat Induction (how we feel the 'pulse' of music) and Meter Induction (how we perceive musical patterns), exploring whether these are inherent traits or learned musical skills.
+Moreover, my research investigates the synchronization of rhythmic patterns between individuals and their effects on neural oscillations and stress regulation, with particular emphasis on how various modes of communication modulate these outcomes, as measured by electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS).

 As I continue on this exciting journey, I invite you to explore my research, join the conversation, and push the boundaries of our understanding of music, cognition, and the remarkable human brain with me.